 - a) Sick leave is a benefit that may be used by the employee for any of the following reasons: - i.
-Medical, dental, or optical examination or treatment; - ii.
+Medical, dental, or optical examination or treatment;

+ii.
 Incapacitation due to physical or mental illness, injury, pregnancy, or childbirth;

-- iii.
-To prevent exposure of a communicable disease to other employees and/or the general public: - iv.
-To participate in activities related to the adoption of a child; and - v.
-For medical-related family care and bereavement purposes. - b) In the event of an unanticipated absence, employees will call the designated telephone number for call-outs at their airport.
+iii.
+To prevent exposure of a communicable disease to other employees and/or the general public:

+iv.
+To participate in activities related to the adoption of a child; and v.
+For medical related family care and bereavement purposes.

+- b) In the event of unanticipated absence, employees will call the designated telephone number for call-outs at their airport.
 An employee who expects to be absent more than one day will inform the supervisor of the expected date of the return to duty.
 In the case of extended illness, for which the employee has provided medical documentation or management has confirmed the employee's incapacitation, daily reports will not be required.
-Upon return to duty, the employee will submit the OPM 71 for the length of the absence. - c) If an employee has insufficient sick leave accrued, the employee can request Leave Without Pay (LWOP) or other available leave for an absence for which sick leave would otherwise be appropriate. - d) Safeguarding medical documentation: - i.
-Medical documentation relating to an employee or an employee's family member must not be attached to the employee's time and attendance records, including OPM Form 71 Request for Leave or Approved Absence, and must not be included in the employee's Official Personnel Folder (OPF), eOPF, or locally maintained employee files, and will be maintained in a separate file. - ii.
+Upon return to duty, the employee will submit the OPM 71 for the length of the absence. - c) If an employee has insufficient sick leave accrued, the employee can request LWOP or other available leave for an absence for which sick leave would otherwise be appropriate. - d) Safeguarding medical documentation:

+i.
+Medical documentation relating to an employee or an employee's family member must not be attached to the employee's time and attendance records, including OPM Form 71 Request for Leave or Approved Absence, and must not be included in the employee's Official Personnel Folder (OPF), eOPF, or locally maintained employee files, and will be maintained in a separate file.

+ii.
 Medical documentation shall be protected and secured at all times and not left out for access/viewing by unauthorized individuals.
 Such documentation is confidential information, covered by the Privacy Act, and must be stored in a locked cabinet.
-Retention and access to such information shall be in accordance with TSA Management Directive (MD)/Handbook No. 1100.63-1, Absence and Leave. - iii.
-Access to the medical documentation will be restricted to management officials on a bona fide "need to know" basis. - iv.
-Individuals performing timekeeping functions do not have a need to know the medical reason an employee has requested sick leave, LWOP, other paid leave, or leave under FMLA.
-Information concerning an employee's or an employee's family member's health condition should not be kept with the payroll records or recorded in the payroll system. - e) Approving Sick Leave Requests a) Self-Certification:
+Retention and access to such information shall be in accordance with TSA Management Directive (MD)/Handbook No. 1100.63-1, Absence and Leave.

+iii.
+Access to the medical documentation will be restricted to management officials on a bona fide "need to know" basis.

-- i.
-Leave approving officials shall not deny an employee's use of accrued sick leave for which administratively acceptable documentation has been provided unless there is specific knowledge of that employee's abuse of sick leave. - ii.
-Administratively Acceptable Documentation for the approval of sick leave is as follows:
+iv.
+Individuals performing timekeeping functions do not have a need to know the medical reason an employee has requested sick leave, LWOP, other paid leave, or leave under e) Approving Sick Leave Requests i.
+Leave approving officials shall not deny an employee's use of accrued sick leave for which administratively acceptable documentation has been provided unless there is specific knowledge of that employee's abuse of sick leave.